 Among the countless others for whom Krassner has been an important inspiration, the strangest may have been Andrew Breitbart, despite their diametrically opposite worldviews.
 Breitbart is the founder of Breitbart News, notorious for using fake news sites to source their dishonest and deceptive “journalism.”
 When Krassner interviewed Breitbart for Playboy in 2011, he said he admired Krassner’s “trailblazing and causing mischief and mirth and effecting the type of political and social change you were attempting.”

-And now the Chairman of Breitbart Media is about to become the new President’s chief strategist.
+And now the Chairman of Breitbart Media is the new President’s chief strategist.
 So, despite a somewhat tenuous relationship to design, it appears timely to revisit that AIGA Journal profile I wrote, “Here Lies Paul Krassner.”
 Among several other stories, I discuss the time the FBI anonymously distributed leaflets in black neighborhoods that called for the “elimination” of Krassner and other Jews.
 The headline was “Lampshades!” repeated four times.
 Fortunately, he’s still with us at age 84.
 But so’s the FBI: two weeks prior to last month’s Presidential election the FBI Director’s public, vaguely worded, announcement of a tenuously-related email investigation did manage to shoot down some potential votes for candidate Clinton.
 Plus ça change, plus c’est la même chose.

 One more thing.
 Back in 2012, I published a Print interview with Krassner—which you can read here—that I illustrated with a number of Realist cartoons.
 Shortly after that, Fantagraphics Books offered him a deal to publish a volume of Realist cartoons.
 Coincidence or crackpot speculation?
 You be the judge.